-Based on the Single Customer View Policy Rule6 a bank must instruct the external auditor once a year to form an opinion on compliance with the requirements in the SCV Policy Rule during the year under review.
+Based on the Single Customer View Policy Rule7 a bank must instruct the external auditor once a year to form an opinion on compliance with the requirements in the SCV Policy Rule during the year under review.
 These instructions are based on the auditing standard ISAE 3402, with the policy rule being the system of standards for assessment (hereinafter referred to as: the SCV audit).
 The audit is process-oriented in which checks are performed to see whether the control of the bank's business processes relevant to the SCV system are focused on avoiding errors ("zero tolerance of errors").

-Each year, banks publish an ISAE 3402 report with the external auditor's assurance report.
+Each year, banks publish an ISAE 3402 report with the external auditor's assurance report, which indicates independently of the bank whether what a bank does is in accordance with the requirements.